kustingsbrief/law-firm/README.md

 # law-firm
-attemot at a company website
+attempt at a company website